-One festive way to gather your girls is to propose a group wine tasting or night at your home.
-Andrea Freeman, founder of Andrea Freeman Events, recommends waiting until the end of the evening to present the final ready-to-sip selection: a delicious white or red varietal with a custom label that playfully asks the imbibers to be bridesmaids for the big day.
+One of our favorite festive bridesmaid proposal ideas is to gather your group for a wine tasting or drinks night at your home.
+Andrea Freeman, founder of Andrea Freeman Events, recommends waiting until the end of the evening to present the final ready-to-sip selection: a delicious white or red varietal with a custom label that playfully asks the imbibers to be in your wedding party.
 Needless to say, you'll be toasting yourselves the rest of the night.

 Sarah Chancey, founder of wedding planning and design company Chancey Charm, recently helped stage a bridesmaids' luncheon that celebrated the bride-to-be's true "gems" in her life.
 The gemstone theme naturally lent itself to a bright color scheme, finger foods that were a feast for the eyes, and a piece of jewelry for each woman who was asked to be a part of the wedding day.

 Can't get the squad together all at once?
 Don't fret.
 Organize a special coffee date with each person at one of your favorite shops.
 Bring along a personalized mug or ask the barista to write the question, rather than your friend’s name, on the cup.
 Just make sure your pal reads it before she drains her java.

 Pack a Gift Box